 The specific features of savings accounts include the following:

 - Interest Rate.
 Right now, the average U.S. savings account pays only 0.06% in interest – not enough to keep up with inflation, even at its current low rate.
 However, this 0.06% interest rate is only an average.
-There are some accounts out there, particularly at online banks, that earn significantly higher rates of around 1% per year – more than 10 times the national average.
+There are some accounts out there, particularly at online banks like UFB Direct, that earn significantly higher rates of around 2% per year – more than 20 times the national average.
 Credit unions also tend to offer higher interest rates than banks, though the average difference between the two is fairly small.
 So with a little effort, you can probably find an account that offers enough interest to keep your savings balance more or less on par with inflation.

 - Account Balance.
 Some banks let you open a savings account with as little as $1.
 However, the accounts that offer the best interest rates often require a minimum balance, which can be anywhere from $50 to $25,000.
 Some banks don’t require a minimum amount to open the account, but they do require you to keep your average balance above a certain level to avoid bank fees.